eduardaemilly/eduardaemilly/README.md

 - 👋 Hi, I’m @eduardaemilly
 - 👀 I’m interested in aprender coisas novas
 - 🌱 I’m currently learning a mexer com tecnologias
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me chame no instagram
+- 📫 How to entrar em contato comigo me chame no instagram
-- 😄 Pronouns:
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: não gosto de gente frescurenta e barraqueira

 <!---
 eduardaemilly/eduardaemilly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.